 The ranked mode is what brings most players to the game.
 The Counter-Strike franchise has been known primarily as a competitive game ever since its inception, with its ranking systems being a core feature.
-With quick rounds that allow for fast-paced gameplay and players to show off their skills, Counter-Strike is one of the leaders in the genre of competitive games, as well as one of the most popular eSports games in its history.
+With quick rounds that allow for fast-paced gameplay and players to show off their skills, aim is a fundamental skill in CS2 and is crucial for success in ranked play.
+Counter-Strike is one of the leaders in the genre of competitive games, as well as one of the most popular eSports games in the world of competitive gaming.

 So, what are the CS2 ranks you can score?
 Here’s everything you need to know about CS2 ranks and rating system!